 - Pour batter into each mold until it’s ¾ full.
 Place the pan on a baking sheet for easy removal.

-- Bake for 20 minutes then reduce oven temp to 350 and bake for another 15 -20 minutes more.
+- Bake for 20 minutes then reduce oven temp to 350 and bake for another 15 - 20 minutes more.
 Do not open the oven to peek.
-If using a popover pan, it will be more like 20 minutes.
+If using a muffin pan, it will be more like 10 - 15 minutes.
+The popovers should be golden brown.

 - Once the popovers are baked, remove them from the pan and serve.
 It’s best to serve them immediately.
 If serving later, poke the top of each top with a sharp knife to remove the steam.
 You can reheat them in the oven for a few minutes to warm them up.